Roald87/roald87.github.io/_posts/2022-04-14-pre-commit.md

 toc: true
 ---

 [Earlier](https://cookncode.com/twincat/2021/06/07/tc-source-control-tips.html) I talked about how you can do version control of your TwinCAT code with git.
-In this post, I want to show a very neat feature of git which I didn't mention last time: pre-commits.
-You can use pre-commits to format, lint, or do static code analyses before you commit your code.
-Unfortunately, there is currently only one pre-commit for structured text files.
-But, you can also use pre-commits for markdown, html, or javascript files.
+In this post, I want to show a neat feature of git which I didn't mention last time: pre-commits.
+Pre-commits can format, lint, or do static code analyses on your code before committing.
+One pre-commit is available for structured text files.
+But, pre-commits are also available for markdown, HTML, or JavaScript files.

 *Use the [GitHub TwinCAT template repo](https://github.com/rruiter87/TcTemplate) to set up a TwinCAT repo, including the pre-commits.*

 ## What are pre-commits?

 Pre-commits are part of a class of so-called [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).
-These hooks allow you to run a script at some point during a git command.
-Most hooks are of the pre- kind, which means it does something before a commit, merge, or rebase.
-They can be very useful.
-For example, to ensure a consistent code formatting style or that a file is a valid json or xml format.
+Hooks enable you to run a script during a git command.
+Most of these hooks are pre-commit, meaning they do something before a commit, merge, or rebase.
+Pre-commit hooks can be beneficial; for instance, they can guarantee a uniform code formatting style or verify a file's JSON or XML format.

 You can see some examples of git hooks if you have a project which uses git.
 Navigate to the `.git/hooks` folder and you should see a list of example hooks there.
 If you can't see the `.git` folder, make sure you have enabled "Hidden items" under the View tab in your Windows Explorer.

 {% picture 2022-pre-commit/hook-examples.png --alt git hook examples as found in the ./git/hooks folder %}

 If you open one of the files, you see some bash scripts.
-It is not necessary to use bash.
+It's not necessary to use bash.
 You can use any programming or scripting language which is available on your system.

-You can write your own hooks from scratch, but for many files, there is already [a large variety available](https://pre-commit.com/hooks.html).
+You can write your own hooks from scratch, but for most files, there is already [a large variety available](https://pre-commit.com/hooks.html).
 Let me show you how you can use these and a structured text hook for your TwinCAT projects.

 ## Setup pre-commit

-A popular framework to manage pre-commits is called [pre-commit](https://pre-commit.com/).
-It is written in Python.
-Thus you first need to install Python, if you do not already have it installed.
+A popular framework to manage pre-commits is [pre-commit](https://pre-commit.com/).
+It's a Python based framework and thus you need a working Python installation on your system before you can use it.

 1. (In case you do not have Python) Download and install conda via one of the methods below.
-You can either install Miniconda which is a very minimal installation.
-It comes only with the bare necessities to get started.
+You can either install Miniconda which is a minimal installation.
+It comes with the bare necessities to get started.
 Miniconda should be enough for this tutorial.
 Or, if you would like to have a bit more tools/modules installed (mainly for data analyses), choose Anaconda.
     - Manually download and install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/products/individual#Downloads).
     - Or run `winget install -e --id Anaconda.Miniconda3` or `winget install -e --id Anaconda.Anaconda3` from the terminal.